Wanaiysha/nugrid.github.io/content/wendi.md

 with WENDI please contact Falk Herwig so that we can ensure stable access and storage, maybe to one of the backup servers.

 * [WENDI1](https://206-12-59-19.cloud.computecanada.ca): Main public server.
-Status: stable, running.
-Note that instances older than 12 hours may be killed at any time.
+Status: stable, running.Instances older than 12 hours may be killed at any time.
 * [WENDI12](https://206-12-97-9.cloud.computecanada.ca): Backup server.
 Status: experimenting with new applications.
 * [WENDI13](https://206-12-100-165.cloud.computecanada.ca): Access limited to NuGrid members.